grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 ### Second change - additional identifier

 This change is more complicated, but having a value object will help us bevertheless.
-In order to perform the change, we'll have to modify the creation of `ProductName` class to take an additional parameter:
+To perform the change, we'll have to modify the creation of `ProductName` class to take an additional parameter:

 ```csharp
 private ProductName(string value, string config)